charVANder/My-Beginner-Personal-Projects/Projects/K-Means Clustering/k-means_tutorial.md

 *The Roux Institute at Northeastern.
-DS5020 Spring 2024 Final Project.*<br>
+DS5020 Spring 2024 Project.*<br>
-*Evangeline Kim and Liam O'Connor*
 # K-Means Clustering Tutorial
 ## Table of Contents
 * [What is K-Means Clustering?](#what-is-k-means-clustering)